 Everything about Hollywood makes sense now!
 Even Bill Cosby makes sense now.
 I am NOT suggesting that your father did anything like Bill Cosby, but Cosby’s actions makes sense in the context of the Hollywood culture you are describing.

 It was the culture!
 For these powerful men, women were just these things to f-ck.
 And I always felt sorry for these girls.
 For instance, growing up I had these rules.
 When I came downstairs in the morning, if there were a pair of cute little shoes in the middle of the living room, I knew that there was some girl upstairs with my father and I was not to disturb them.
 On the one hand I was pissed at these women for denying me access to my Dad, but on the other hand I felt sorry for them because I knew it wouldn’t last.
-They were interchangeable and treated like trash.
+They were interchangeable.

 Hollywood culture was toxic for you as a young girl, but we never consider how it could be toxic for boys, who eventually become men.
 Is this why it’s important for you to raise boys as feminists?
 How do you instill morality in sons when it comes to women?

 I think feminism just makes boys better human beings.
-But, yes, I think its probably important to me because of my childhood.
+But, yes, I think it’s probably important to me because of my childhood.
 I don’t want my sons to treat women as disposable objects or pawns.
 The tragedy of Dorothy [Stratten] affected my father deeply and changed everything in our family.
 Dorothy was used as an object for other men’s success in her short tragic life.
 Through Dorothy’s story, I see an opportunity to raise my sons to see women for who they are instead of what they look like or how they can be used.

 In terms of instilling morality, I really like the term Upstander.
 An Upstander is someone who says something if they see someone getting hurt, rather than turn a blind eye.
 We need to teach boys to be Upstanders rather than bystanders, especially in the instance of sexual assault.